-13. Estimate any increase or decrease in revenues to other state or local governmental units (i.e. cities, counties, school districts) as a result of the rule.
+11. Estimate any increase or decrease in revenues to other state or local governmental units (i.e. cities, counties, school districts) as a result of the rule.
 Estimate the cost increases or reductions for other state or local governmental units (i.e. cities, counties, school districts) as a result of the rule.
 Include the cost of equipment, supplies, labor, and increased administrative costs in both the initial imposition of the rule and any ongoing monitoring.

 There is no expected increase or decrease in revenues to other state or local government units, nor are there cost increases or reductions on other state or local government units expected because of the proposed rules.
-There is no expected increase or decrease in revenues to other state or local government units, nor are there cost increases or reductions on other state or local government units expected because of the proposed rules.

-14. Discuss any program, service, duty, or responsibility imposed upon any city, county, town, village, or school district by the rules.
+12. Discuss any program, service, duty, or responsibility imposed upon any city, county, town, village, or school district by the rules.